anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 When in use in RDAP, extension identifiers are prepended to URL path segments, URL query parameters, and JSON object member names.
-They are also included in the "rdapConformance" array member of each response that relies on the extension, so that clients can determine the extensions being used by the server for that response.
+They are also included in the "rdapConformance" array ([@!RFC9083, section 4.1]) member of each response that relies on the extension, so that clients can determine the extensions being used by the server for that response.
 The "/help" query returns a response with an